craws/OpenAtlas/sphinx/source/form/date.rst

 clicking on **Show** beside the **Date** label.

 To manage uncertainty in time up to 4 dates can be used: a time span for the beginning and a time span for the ending.
+You find detailed examples here:
+:doc:`/examples/time_spans`

 .. image:: date.png